czg-sci-42ver/csapp3e/asm/README.md

         `lea    r10,[r9+rax*1]` -> 1 1-2
         `vfmadd231pd ymm1,ymm0,YMMWORD PTR [r12+rax*8]` -> v,v,v/m 1
         ...
+        - in this blog about zen2, Mop can be guessed to be something like m(a/i)cro cache.
+It should be explicitly be [macro ops](https://community.arm.com/support-forums/f/architectures-and-processors-forum/48877/mops-macro-ops-uops-micro-ops)
 ### comparsion after adding `store` related
 ### perf miscs
 - get event code and mask from this kernel [maillist](https://lore.kernel.org/all/YZE8SDkzq0OMcmhS@krava/T/).